andreaowu/fisk-2023/staff.md

 # Staff

-For a quicker response on homework or project help, please ask on EdStem rather than emailing staff members individually.
+For a quicker response on homework or project help, please ask on [EdStem](https://edstem.org/us/courses/41289) rather than emailing staff members individually.
 On EdStem, all staff members (and students!) can see your question and answer it.

-## Instructors
+## Instructor

 {% assign instructors = site.staffers | where: 'role', 'Instructor' %}
 {% for staffer in instructors %}